Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

 ### Steps

-Using a command line interface such as VS Code integrated terminal, locate the application directory.
-Then:
+Using a command line interface such as VS Code integrated terminal, locate the application directory, then:

 #### Step 1.
 Clone or download this repository